What is your water company doing to cope with the dry weather?

 Customers: More than five million

-A spokesperson said: “We haven’t applied for any drought orders or implemented Temporary Usage Bans (TUBs) – they do both form part of our drought plan and so they are tools that we could call on if/when we need to.”
+A spokesman said: “We haven’t applied for any drought orders or implemented TUBs.
+They do both form part of our drought plan and so they are tools that we could call on if/when we need to.”

+On its website, the firm said there is not currently a hosepipe ban in place but it “can never rule it out.
+It’s been a really dry year, so we all need to save water where we can.”

 – Affinity Water